Multi-resolution filters via linear projection for large spatio-temporal datasets: Introduction

 In the case of large spatial datasets, there are numerous efficient statistical techniques. \cite{Heaton_2019} is a detailed review of these techniques.
 Furthermore, some techniques have recently been developed \citep[e.g.,][]{Katzfuss_2020d, Hirano_2021, Katzfuss_2021a, Peruzzi_2022}. \cite{Liu_2020} comprehensively reviews the state-of-the-art scalable Gaussian processes in machine learning literature.
 Some fast computation methods for large spatial datasets are extended to large spatio-temporal datasets.
 For instance, \cite{Datta_2016b}, \cite{Appel_2020} and \cite{Jurek_2021}, and \cite{Jurek_2022} are spatio-temporal versions of \cite{Datta_2016}, \cite{Katzfuss_2017}, and \cite{Katzfuss_2021a}, respectively. \cite{Peruzzi_2022} can also be applied to large spatio-temporal datasets.
 Many other computationally feasible methods for large spatio-temporal datasets have been proposed \citep[e.g.,][]{Wikle_1999, Wikle_2001, Johannesson_2007, Cressie_2010, Katzfuss_2011, Sigrist_2015, Bradley_2018, Elkhouly_2021, Chakraborty_2022}.

 This paper proposes a multi-resolution filter via linear projection (MRF-lp) for large spatio-temporal datasets.
 This proposed method approximates the forecast covariance matrix in the Kalman filter by using a multi-resolution approximation via linear projection (MRA-lp) \citep[][]{Hirano_2021} which captures both the large- and small-scale spatial variations, unlike the covariance tapering \citep[e.g.,][]{Furrer_2006, Hirano_2013} and low rank approaches \citep[e.g.,][]{Banerjee_2008}.
 In addition, as a remarkable property, the MRF-lp preserves a block sparse structure of some matrices through time.
 Consequently, we can quickly calculate a good approximation of the filtering mean for large spatio-temporal datasets.
 Our proposed MRF-lp can be regarded as an extension of the MRA-lp to spatio-temporal datasets and a generalization of a multi-resolution filter (MRF) developed by \cite{Jurek_2021}.
-As a result, the aforementioned desirable properties of the MRF-lp are inherited from the MRA-lp and MRF.
+Additionally, unlike the MRF, the MRF-lp can empirically reduce ill-conditioning of certain matrices and increase numerical stability.
+The aforementioned desirable properties of the MRF-lp are inherited from the MRA-lp and MRF.
 Moreover, building upon the idea of \cite{Zilber_2021} and \cite{Jurek_2022}, we also discuss extensions of the MRF-lp to a nonlinear and non-Gaussian case where the system model is nonlinear, and the observation model is a distribution from an exponential family.
 The extensions are achieved by using the extended Kalman filter via the first-order Taylor expansion, the Laplace approximation, and the Newton--Raphson method.